lukekasper/Personal-Projects/System Design/Notes.md

    	- More computationally expensive (need to parse and read packet) but better flexibility for routing
    		- Performance impact is less with modern hardware and software like NGINX
  	- HTTP/HTTPS traffic
+- Disadvantages:
+	- Can be a bottleneck if not configured properly or does not enough resources
+ 	- Adding load balancer increases architecture complexity (multiple even moreso)